akeneo/pim-helpcenter/content/updates/04-2020/4-rules-engine-new-actions-and-improvements.md

 ::: meta-data type="New" features="Rules engine, Productivity, Automation" available="early April" link-to-doc="../articles/get-started-with-the-rules-engine.html#clear"
 :::

-**Easily empty attribute values thanks to the new `Clear` rule action!** Automatically remove value from any attribute: a date, a price, a simple-select.. or any other field based on specific conditions.
+**Easily empty attribute values thanks to the new `Clear` rule action!** Automatically remove values from any attribute: a date, a price, a simple-select.. or any other field based on specific conditions.
 This new action also allows you to remove categories from a product, or ungroup/disassociate products from others automatically.

 ## Name your rules
 ::: meta-data type="New" features="Rules engine, Productivity, Automation" available="early April" link-to-doc="../articles/get-started-with-the-rules-engine.html#name-your-rules"